LOADING ...

 And not only me but it down my family tree.

-You know what I'm saying, in my veins to fight back
+You know what I'm saying, it's in my to fight back

-Aight well, how long you it take before niggas be like,
+well, how long you think it take before niggas be like,

-We fighting a war, I'm a war I can't win and I wanna lay it all down
+We fighting a war, I'm fighting a war I can't win and I wanna lay it all

-In this country a black man only have 5 years we can exhibit maximum strength
+In this country a black man have like 5 years we can exhibit maximum strength

-'Cause once you 30 it's like they take the heart and soul out of a man
+once you turn 30 it's like they take the heart and soul out of a man

-You don't see no loud mouth 30-year old
+You don't see no loud 30-year old muthafuckas

-That's crazy, because me being one of offspring of the legacy you left behind
+That's crazy, because me being one of your of the legacy you left behind

-I can truly tell you that there's nothing but goin' on
+I can truly tell you that there's but turmoil goin' on

-So I wanted to ask you what you think is the for me and my generation today?
+So I wanted to ask you what you think is the future for me and my today?

-I that niggas is tired-a grabbin' shit out the stores
+I think niggas is tired-a grabbin' shit out the stores

 And next time it's a riot there's be bloodshed for real

-I think American think we was just playing and it's gonna be more playing
+I think American think we was playing and it's gonna be some more playing

 But it gonna be no playing.

-It's gonna be murder, you know I'm saying,
+It's gonna be murder, you what I'm saying,

-It's gonna be Nat Turner, 1831, up in this muthafucka.
+It's gonna be like Nat Turner, 1831, up in muthafucka.

 You know what I'm saying, it's gonna